williamowen65/committee-management-system/README.md

   - The scholarships can be reviewed by GHOST board members

 - Gmail and Google Sheets integrations
-  - See app/cloudFunctions/google
-    - This directory can be deployed to GCP via 'npm run deploy:gcf:googleapis'
   - This integration requires a Google Workspace for a minimum of $6/month.
     - Google Workspaces require owning a domain.
 (SquareSpace has a solution for verification)